-"One of my twincesses had silent reflux and also slept tons better when she didn't lie down flat.
+"One of my twincesses had silent reflux and slept much better when she didn't lie down flat.
 I place a pillow or wedge under the cot mattress to elevate it.
-That way there is nothing in the cot she could suffocate against, but she's still elevated and more comfortable.
+That way, there is nothing in the cot she could suffocate against, but she's still elevated and more comfortable.

 Acid reflux pillows

 "I bought an acid reflux pillow for my newborn, who was recently diagnosed with acid reflux.
 It works very well and helps for less spitting up and vomiting.
-I now have peace of mind, that she won't choke if she spits up at night.
-You can find these pillows on Amazon...just search for wedge pillow for acid reflux."
+I now have peace of mind that she won't choke if she spits up at night.
+You can find these pillows on Amazon... search for wedge pillow for acid reflux."